 Then stir in the rice, bring back to a simmer, turn heat to low, and simmer covered for 20 minutes.
 After 20 minutes, turn off the heat and let the pan sit covered for 10 minutes more.
 Fluff rice with a fork and serve hot, with Parmesan cheese to sprinkle over if desired.

 Uncle Ben's Converted Rice is a very low-glycemic type of white rice, due to the converting process which removes some of the starchiness, so this recipe is a perfect side dish or main dish for phase 2 or 3 of the South Beach Diet.
+For other low-carb diets you could make a version of this with Cauliflower Rice; I'd saute the kale until it was nearly soft, then add the cauliflower and cook a bit longer.

 Kale and Romaine Caesar Salad from Kalyn's Kitchen